 Isomeris arborea is one of those plants that you can plant and mostly leave

 to its own devices.
+I have found some nurseries now selling this plant under the new scientific name Peritoma arborea.
 The Bladderpod grows well without additional irrigation in

-all but the driest of gardens near the coast once established.
+all but the very driest of gardens once established.
 Some

 infrequent Summer irrigation is likely for inland gardens for the Bladder